Pumpkin and ginger are two flavors that were made for each other. And what could be better than combining them into a delicious brownie?

 - In a small saucepan, melt shortening and butter over low heat.
 Add brown sugars and molasses, stir to combine and heat until sugar dissolves.
 Remove from heat.
 Allow to cool. *You can skip down to making the pumpkin cheesecake batter while it cools.

-- Place butter/sugar mixture into bowl of stand mixer and mix on low while adding 1 egg at a time until 3 eggs are incorporated into batter.
+- Place butter/sugar mixture into bowl of stand mixer, add in vanilla extract and mix on low while adding 1 egg at a time until 3 eggs are incorporated into batter.

 Pumpkin Cheese Cake Batter

-- Add cream cheese and sugar to a medium mixing bowl or the bowl of your stand mixer
+- Add sugar, spices, and cream cheese to a medium mixing bowl or the bowl of your stand mixer

-- Using a hand mixer, beat cream cheese and sugar on medium until smooth.
+- Using a hand mixer or a stand mixer, beat cream cheese and sugar on medium speed until smooth.

 - Add pumpkin puree, spices, salt and vanilla extract, mix on low until combined.

 - Add egg and mix on low until incorporated